mvincent7891/iRETAIN/README.md

 Users can create and 'own' decks and cards, but decks will belong to <i>public</i> subjects.

 ### Study
 Let's start by checking out the core feature: studying.
 Click on the graduation cap icon in the home display.
 This will redirect you to a new study session.
-To maximize focus, emphasis is placed on the question at hand.
 Select a difficulty, which corresponds to speed, and click `Start`.

 ![Study][study_image]
 [study_image]: ./docs/images/study.png

 The question displayed corresponds to a flashcard's body.
-As the time expires, more and more of the answer is revealed.
+To maximize focus, emphasis is placed on the question at hand.
+As the time expires, more of the answer is revealed.
 In future versions, scoring of a study session will account for the percent revelation of the answer.
 As of now, the app simply tracks correct and incorrect responses.

 ![StudyQ][study_question]
 [study_question]: ./docs/images/study_question.png

-In order to answer a study question, click on `Solve`.
+To answer a study question, click on `Solve`.
 Input your response and hit return (enter).
 After providing some feedback, the app will continue with the next question.
 If, instead of answering, you need more of the answer revealed, click the `More hints...` button.
-The time will continue to expire and the word will be revealed, letter by letter.
+The time will continue to expire and the word will be continue to be revealed, letter by letter.

 ![StudyGif][study_gif]
 [study_gif]: ./docs/images/study.gif